jesuscuevas/csus_website/_posts/2020-08-22-general-student-advice.md

 #### Maintain a can-do attitude

 This can be extremely difficult when you're in a challenging situation.
-You might think that you cannot do it, because the task is simply harder than you can handle, and you see other students breezing through the material.
+You might think that you cannot do it, because the task is simply harder than you can handle, and you other students appear to breeze through the material.
 Self-doubt begins to sabotage your effort.
 It has happened to me.